-- (j) Videotape Depositions: (1) General: By stipulation of the parties or upon order of the Court, a deposition to perpetuate testimony to be taken upon oral examination may be recorded by videotape.
-Except as otherwise provided by this paragraph, all other provisions of these Rules governing the practice and procedure in depositions shall apply. - (2) Procedure: The deposition shall begin by the operator stating on camera (A) the operator's name and address, (B) the name and address of the operator's employer, (C) the date, time, and place of the deposition, (D) the caption and docket number of the case, (E) the name of the witness, and (F) the party on whose behalf the deposition is being taken.
+(j) Videotape Depositions: (1) General: By stipulation of the parties or upon order of the Court, a deposition to perpetuate testimony to be taken upon oral examination may be recorded by videotape.
+Except as otherwise provided by this paragraph, all other provisions of these Rules governing the practice and procedure in depositions shall apply.

+(2) Procedure: The deposition shall begin by the operator stating on camera: (A) The operator's name and address; (B) the name and address of the operator's employer; (C) the date, time, and place of the deposition; (D) the caption and docket number of the case; (E) the name of the witness; and (F) the party on whose behalf the deposition is being taken.
 The officer before whom the deposition is taken shall then identify himself or herself and swear the witness on camera.
 At the conclusion of the deposition, the operator shall state on camera that the deposition is concluded.
 The officer before whom the deposition is taken and the operator may be the same person.
 When the length of the deposition requires the use of more than one tape, the end of each tape and the beginning of each succeeding tape shall be announced on camera by the operator.
-The deposition shall be timed by a digital clock on camera which shall show continually each hour, minute, and second of each tape of the deposition. - (3) Transcript: If requested by one of the parties, then the testimony shall be transcribed at the cost of such party; but no signature of the witness shall be required, and the transcript shall not be filed with the Court. - (4) Custody: The party taking the deposition or such party's counsel shall take custody of and be responsible for the safeguarding of the videotape together with any exhibits, and such party shall permit the viewing of or shall provide a copy of the videotape and any exhibits upon the request and at the cost of any other party. - (5) Use: A videotape deposition may be used at a trial or hearing in the manner and to the extent provided in paragraph (i) of this Rule.
+The deposition shall be timed by a digital clock on camera which shall show continually each hour, minute, and second of each tape of the deposition.

+(3) Transcript: If requested by one of the parties, then the testimony shall be transcribed at the cost of such party; but no signature of the witness shall be required, and the transcript shall not be filed with the Court.

+(4) Custody: The party taking the deposition or such party's counsel shall take custody of and be responsible for the safeguarding of the videotape together with any exhibits, and such party shall permit the viewing of or shall provide a copy of the videotape and any exhibits upon the request and at the cost of any other party.

+(5) Use: A videotape deposition may be used at a trial or hearing in the manner and to the extent provided in paragraph (i) of this Rule.
 The party who offers the videotape in evidence shall provide all necessary equipment for viewing the videotape and personnel to operate such equipment.
 At a trial or hearing, that part of the audio portion of a videotape deposition which is offered in evidence and admitted, or which is excluded on objection, shall be transcribed in the same manner as the testimony of other witnesses.
-The videotape shall be marked as an exhibit and, subject to the provisions of Rule 143(d)(2), shall remain in the custody of the a deposition for such purpose.
-The application shall be entitled in the name of the applicant, shall otherwise be in the same style and form as apply to a motion filed with the Court, and shall show the following: (1) The facts showing that the applicant expects to be a party to a case cognizable in this Court but is at present unable to bring it or cause it to be brought.
-(2) The subject matter of the expected action and the applicant's interest therein.
-(3) All matters required to be shown in an application under paragraph (b)(1) of Rule 81 except item (H) thereof.
-Such an application will be entered upon a special docket, and service thereof and pleading with respect thereto will proceed subject to the requirements otherwise applicable to a motion.
-A hearing on the application may be required by the Court.
-If the Court is satisfied that the perpetuation of the testimony or the preservation of the document or thing may prevent a failure or delay of justice, then it will make an order authorizing the deposition and including such other terms and conditions as it may deem appropriate consistently with these Rules.
-If the deposition is taken, and if thereafter the expected case is commenced in this Court, then the deposition may be used in that case subject to the Rules which would apply if the deposition had been taken after commencement of the case.
+The videotape shall be marked as an exhibit and, subject to the provisions of Rule 143(d)(2), shall remain in the custody of the Court.